Matthias B. Gardner: Biography

 retired from the naval department as Deputy Chief of Naval Operations.

 Awards

-The President of United States of that time, conferred numerous military decorations upon admiral Gardner in recognition of his contribution to the US government.
+The President of United States of that time, conferred numerous military decorations upon Gardner in recognition of his contributions.
 He received one Distinguished Service Medal, two Legion of Merits, one Bronze Star Medal, and a navy unit award Navy Unit Commendation.

 Death

 On 23 August 1975, Gardner died at the Naval Medical Institute in Pensacola.
-His funeral was held on 27 August at U.S. navy base Naval Air Station Pensacola, Warrington.
+His funeral was held on 27 August at U.S. navy base Naval Air Station Pensacola.